-These cases should not be referred to Centre for Health and Disability Assessments (CHDA) for a Work Capability Assessment (WCA) unless there is good reason to doubt the information provided on the DS1500 or SR1.
+These cases should not be referred to the Health Assessment Advisory Service (HAAS) for a Work Capability Assessment (WCA) unless there is good reason to doubt the information provided on the DS1500 or SR1.

 In these cases, a WCA decision of limited Capability for Work and Work-Related Activity is recorded on their claim.